-For federal income tax purposes, the Fund may be required to recognize taxable income in circumstances in which the Fund does not receive a corresponding payment in cash.
+For U.S. federal income tax purposes, the Fund may be required to recognize taxable income in circumstances in which the Fund does not receive a corresponding payment in cash.
 For example, if the Fund holds debt obligations that are treated under applicable tax rules as having original issue discount (such as zero coupon securities, debt instruments with PIK interest or, in certain cases, increasing interest rates or debt instruments that were issued with warrants), the Fund must include in income each year a portion of the original issue discount that accrues over the life of the obligation, regardless of whether cash representing such income is received by us in the same taxable year.
-Because any original issue discount will be included in our investment company taxable income for the year of the accrual, the Fund may be required to make a distribution to our shareholders in order to satisfy the annual distribution requirement, even though the Fund will not have received any corresponding cash amount.
+Because any original issue discount or other amounts accrued will be included in our investment company taxable income for the year of the accrual, the Fund may be required to make a distribution to our shareholders in order to satisfy the annual distribution requirement, even though the Fund will not have received any corresponding cash amount.
 As a result, the Fund may have difficulty meeting the annual distribution requirement necessary to qualify for and maintain RIC tax treatment under Subchapter M of the Code.
-The Fund may have to sell some of its investment opportunities for this purpose.
+The Fund may have to sell some of its investments at times and/or at prices the Fund would not consider advantageous, raise additional debt or equity capital or forgo new investment opportunities for this purpose.
 If the Fund is not able to obtain cash from other sources, the Fund may not qualify for or maintain RIC tax treatment and thus become subject to corporate-level income tax.